charlienewey/blog.newey.me/_drafts/2018-11-30-stochastic-gradient-descent.md

 is a little bit neater.
 This isn't strictly necessary and doesn't change the overall shape of the function at all - it's just a mathematical convenience.

-To use gradient descent to optimise $f(\theta)$, we'd want to begin by setting
+To use gradient descent to optimise $J(\theta, X, y)$, we'd want to begin by setting $\theta$ to some arbitrary values.
+We then evaluate the gradient
-$\theta$ to some arbitrary values.
-We then evaluate the gradient $f(\theta)$ at that point to get an idea of the general shape of the function.
+$J(\theta, X, y)$ at that point to get an idea of the general shape of the function.
 We then focus on taking a number of small steps "downhill" by iteratively updating $\theta$ by nudging the weights in the direction that minimises the objective.
 By taking enough steps this way, we will eventually arrive at an optimum.

 One thing to note here is that the linear regression objective function is quadratic (like the one pictured below).
 It is therefore convex and has a